comic/grand-challenge.org/docs/algorithms.rst

 The simple and annotation types get written to a json file, located in ``/input/{relative_path}`` in the container.
 The file and image types get placed in ``/input/{relative_path}/{filename}``.

-When creating a new experiment for an algorithm, you can fill out provide values for all ``ComponentInterfaces`` using the form provided.
+When creating a new experiment for an algorithm, you can provide values for all ``ComponentInterfaces`` using the form provided.

 Image files